 The Nizhoni model is unique in that we expand the scope of midwifery education by providing students a consistent and interdisciplinary foundation.
 This foundation is provided by a diverse group of academic and clinical faculty including licensed direct-entry midwives, certified nurse-midwives, physicians, and other health care and administrative professionals, all committed to improving maternal and infant outcomes.
 Our small cohort of students attend weekly classes where they learn both didactic and clinical information from instructors.
 Our interdisciplinary approach has placed Nizhoni Institute in a unique position to promote public health and to foster a spirit of cooperation between health care professionals in the area of maternal-child health.

 Since our first cohort in 2003, we have seen continual growth in the need for qualified and well-trained midwives within California and in other states.
 For instance, Utah has a need for a residential program which trains midwives and care providers.
-Our goal is fill this need by opening small micro-classrooms in Utah in order to provide learning opportunities for the more rural areas.
+Our goal is to fill this need by opening small micro-classrooms in Utah in order to provide learning opportunities for the more rural areas.
 We are creating a training model that can easily be replicated in other rural areas throughout the United States.
 We believe this model will allow midwifery to thrive and become the primary mode of maternity care in this country which will reduce maternity costs while providing families the gold standard of maternity care in various communities.

 Academic Program Overview

 Nizhoni offers a three-year direct entry program which teaches students how to provide comprehensive, individualized maternity and well-woman care to low-risk clients in a variety of settings.
 Students complete a 38-module program, more than 2,000 hours of clinical skills and a range of specific birth experiences that prepare them for the national exam.
 After successful completion, graduates apply to the Medical Board of California for their midwifery license and begin practicing as independent care providers.
-Our current student base draws from the southern California region.
+Our current student base draws from the Southern California region.
 Students commute one day per week for their didactic education to the San Diego campus.
 In addition to classroom training, students work with midwives or birth centers in their area to complete their clinical education.

 Organization and Management